 Place a small skillet or saucepan over medium heat.
 Add nuts and sugar.
 Stir constantly until sugar melts and coats all nuts.
 This process will be very slow at first, but once that sugar begins to liquidize, you really need to be ready.
 Keep stirring, the caramel will form, and it will brown the nuts more deeply as well.

 Once caramel forms, transfer nuts to parchment paper to cool completely.
-Once cooled coarsely chop and enjoy!
+Once cooled, coarsely chop and serve!

 - 1 cup hazelnuts raw